TXU Energy: Committed to Community Growth Program

 Through its Committed to Community Growth program, TXU Energy partners with the Texas Trees Foundation to plant trees in communities across Texas.
 Located at Richland College, the TXU Energy Urban Tree Farm and Education Center is the largest nonprofit urban tree farm in the nation.
 The tree farm produces trees for the community and allows volunteers to log hours by planting, mulching and pruning.
 Through its partnership with the Texas Trees Foundation, over 240,000 trees have been planted across the state.

 Houston Zoo

 TXU Energy in 2014 passed the $1 million mark in donations to the Houston Zoo.
 The company has been the presenting sponsor of the Houston Zoo's Chill Out program since 2011 and Zoo Lights since its inception.
 In addition, TXU Energy has sponsored other events such as the zoo's annual Gift of Grub campaign, which matches donations up to $50,000.

+Legal and regulatory proceedings

+TXU Energy and related TXU entities have been involved in several regulatory and legal matters following the deregulation of the Texas electricity market.

+In 2005, the United States Court of Appeals for the Fifth Circuit affirmed the dismissal of a lawsuit brought by Texas Commercial Energy against TXU Energy and other market participants.
+The plaintiff alleged that TXU and other defendants had manipulated the Texas electricity market, but the court held that the claims were barred by the filed-rate doctrine.

+In 2007, TXU Energy reached a settlement with staff of the Public Utility Commission of Texas related to the renewal process for certain small and medium business customers on term service plans.
+According to a securities filing by Energy Future Holdings, the investigation did not involve residential customers.
+TXU Energy denied violating rules but agreed to pay a $5 million settlement as a compromise.

+TXU Corp., TXU Energy’s then-parent company, also faced public criticism in 2006 and 2007 over plans to build new coal-fired power plants in Texas.
+Reporting at the time said TXU proposed 11 of 16 planned coal plants in Texas, drawing scrutiny from environmental groups, lawmakers, and industry analysts.
+After TXU Corp. agreed to a private-equity buyout in 2007, the prospective buyers agreed to cancel eight of the 11 proposed coal plants, although some environmental groups continued to object to the remaining projects.

+In 2024, TXU Energy Retail Company LLC agreed to pay $91,500 under a settlement with staff of the Public Utility Commission of Texas.
+Reporting on the settlement said it resolved alleged violations of Texas customer-protection rules.